 What is the treatment for genital warts?

-Treatments for genital warts range from watching to see if the warts go away, acid medicines, creams, and laser therapy.
+Treatments for genital warts range from watching to see if the warts go away, acid medicines, creams, to laser therapy.
 The treatment will remove visible warts and unwanted symptoms such as itchiness.
 The type of treatment your health care provider recommends will depend on the number, location, and size of the warts and the cost and side effects of the different treatments.
-It’s important to talk with your health care provider about treatment choices and what type of follow-up you will need, and how likely they are of disappearing..
+It’s important to talk with your health care provider about treatment choices and what type of follow-up you will need.

-In most cases a person who has a normal immune system will actually fight off HPV without treatment.
+Researchers used to believe that if you had HPV you would always carry the virus, but because of new medical research, we now believe that in most cases a person who has a healthy immune system will actually fight off HPV without treatment.
 This means that the virus can no longer be detected.
 However, it remains possible that in some people the virus is hidden and can cause symptoms later.
-It is important to remember that if you have had an HPV infection, you can still become infected with many types of HPV if you come in contact with the virus again.
+It is important to remember that if you have had an HPV infection, you can still become re-infected with HPV if you come in contact with the virus again.

 How can I prevent or lower my chances of getting HPV or genital warts?

-If you are having sexual contact, it is important to know that you can lessen your risk of infection by having sexual contact with only one partner who only has sexual contact with you.
+If you are having sexual contact, it is important to know that you can decrease your risk of infection by having sexual contact with only one partner who only has sexual contact with you.
 Using condoms every time you have sex gives you some protection, but condoms aren’t perfect.
-Condoms don’t cover a man’s scrotum (the sack where the testicles are located) which can become infected with HPV.
+Condoms don’t cover the scrotum (the sack where the testicles are located) which can become infected with HPV.
 It just takes skin-to-skin contact to get the virus.
-Avoid having oral sex to prevent certain HPV infections that may cause oropharynx cancers (cancers in the back of throat, base of tongue and tonsils).
-Dental dams may offer some protection against HPV infections from oral sex with a partner who has HPV.
+Using dental dams during oral sex may help lower your risk of HPV infections that cause oropharynx cancers (cancers in the back of throat, base of tongue and tonsils).

 HPV vaccines are also a very important and safe way to lessen your risk of getting HPV (see below).